sphars/yacck/README.md

 To include fonts, see [Fonts note](#fonts) below.

 ## Goals
-* Simple universal layout
+* Simple semantic layout
 * Cross-browser support
 * Responsive
 * Accessible (as much as possible)
 * Customization
+* Dark/light mode (eventually)

+## Usage

-## HTML Layout
+### HTML Layout
 YACCK follows a somewhat opinionated way of laying your HTML.
 See the `index.html` file and the [demo page](https://spncrhrstn.github.io/yacck/) for an example layout.

-## Customizing
+### Customizing
 YACCK uses CSS variables in the `:root` element to define customizable values, such as sizing, colors and fonts.

 You can override the defaults in your own CSS file in a `:root` rule.

 ### Fonts
-By default, YACCK uses a font stack of system fonts for sans-serif and monospace, so no external fonts required.
+By default, YACCK uses a font stack of system fonts for sans-serif and monospace, so no external fonts are required.
 However, you are welcome to use your own fonts.
 The following fonts (in my opinion) work well:

 Sans-Serif
 * [**Rubik**](https://fonts.google.com/specimen/Rubik)